MikroElektronika/mikrosdk_click_v2/clicks/brushless14/README.md

 void brushless14_set_dir ( brushless14_t *ctx, uint8_t state );
 ```

-## Example Description

-> This application example showcases ability of the device to control motor,
-It's speed and rotation direction.
-Also it gives user ability to change other
-configuration parameters.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initialization of communication modules (I2C, PWM, UART) and additional